thingsthatdothings/thingsthatdothings.github.io/_posts/2023-09-28-streaming-music.md

 + **[YouTube Music](https://music.youtube.com/)**
     - can choose from collections
-    - no ads if you use Firefox focus browser
+    - no ads if you use Firefox focus browser on mobile devices

 + **[Nonoki](https://nonoki.com/)**
     - doesn't need an account for basic search